By Rabbi Deborah Reichmann

 Special to WJW

-Rabbi Deborah Reichmann is rabbi and Jewish spiritual leader of Interfaith Families Project.
+Rabbi Deborah Reichmann is rabbi and Jewish spiritual leader at Interfaith Families Project of Greater Washington.

 Without bees (Devorim), the beauty of nature would cease to endure.
 Without words (devarim), communication would cease.
 May we always have Devorim and Devarim to beautify and guide our existence.
 Fabulous article!
 Yasher Koach.